Whole-class music instrument teaching

 Days and times

-We'll agree a day and time with schools new to whole class instrumental teaching.
+We will agree a day and time with schools new to whole-class instrumental teaching.
 The day and time depends on teacher availability

 Apply